 Post Traumatic Growth

 The concept of Post Traumatic Growth (PTG) was initially defined by Calhoun and Tedeschi (2006).
 PTG is a construct of positive psychological change that occurs as the result of one’s struggle with highly challenging, stressful, and traumatic events.
 In the past few years, many other authors and researchers have elaborated on Tedeschi and Calhoun's central idea that trauma can result in positive change (Kilmer et al., 2010; Triplett et al., 2012).
 The Center for Post Traumatic Growth (CPTG) is founded on the belief that traumatized individuals can thrive in the wake of trauma and that they inform our society in unique and essential ways.
 They have endured profoundly painful and extraordinary experiences that have deeply changed them as people.
 They no longer see the world the way others do.
 Many of them have been fundamentally harmed by being mislabeled, maltreated, and misunderstood by both individuals and institutions.
 At the CPTG, it is our conviction that these men and women are far from “disordered,” “broken,” or “sick.”
-As we have had the privilege to witness their healing process, these resilient, passionate, and courageous men and women have shown us over and over that they are some of the most principled, compassionate, loyal, strong, and honorable people you will ever encounter.
+We have had the privilege to facilitate and witness their healing process.
+These resilient, passionate, and courageous men and women have shown us over and over that they are some of the most principled, compassionate, loyal, strong, and honorable people you will ever encounter.
 It is our mission and our honor to assist these veterans to use their profound experiences to grow and thrive as human beings.
-We see combat trauma as resulting from broken attachments to oneself, others, and the community.
+We see trauma and moral injury as resulting from broken attachments to oneself, others, and the community.
 Therefore, our program prioritizes and strives to help veterans heal those broken attachments, allowing reconnection to themselves, to their families, and to their communities.

 Executive Director and Founder: Melinda J Keenan, PhD

-Family Programs & Education: Laura Williams, MBA, MA, LPC, AMFT
+Family Programs & Education: Laura Williams, MA, LPCC

-Veteran Advocate & Outreach: Carlos Echevarria, B.S.
+Veteran Advocate & Outreach: Carlos Echevarria, MSW